sleep-written/bleed-believer/dctos/commander/commands.md

 # Commands

 Commands are the core of this library.
-Strictly speaking, a command is a class that will be instantiated only if __it's required arguments <u>matches</u> with the execution arguments__, for executes its `start(...)` method.
+Strictly speaking, a command is a class that will be instantiated only if __it's required arguments <u>matches</u> with the execution arguments__, for executes its `start()` method.

 ## Declaring a command class